 Course Learning OutcomesOn successful completion of this course the student will be able to

 1 Successfully collaborate with colleagues and supervisor(s) in the development, design and execution of a research project.
 2 Demonstrate the skills required to conduct independent research, including the ability to conduct effective literature searches,

 critically appraise the literature, and compile information.

 3 Select and use an appropriate qualitative and/or quantitative research methodology to investigate a research problem or issue relevant to Public Health.
 4 Identify and communicate the ethical dimensions of research and demonstrate the skills and attitudes of an ethical researcher.
-5 Use appropriate communication style and terminology to present evidence-based ideas effectively, whether within a research seminar or conference presentation, or via academic writing.
+5 Develop an understanding of public health competencies by undertaking professional development activities and reflecting upon the experience.
+6 Use appropriate communication style and terminology to present research findings effectively in oral and written form.